jpaulm/fbp-etl/src/main/java/com/jpaulmorrison/Step20/README.md

 ![Access to Book updated](https://github.com/jpaulm/fbp-etl/blob/master/src/main/java/com/jpaulmorrison/Step15/docs/Step15.png "Access to Book.java updated")

 Now we are going to do some magic!
 The diagram is a bit complex, so we are going to show it as two levels: a high-level design and the Extract portion.
+We are going to use a piece of magic called "Enclosure Excise" where we surround a chunk of diagram with the Enclosure block, stretching the corners to enclose the piece we want to excise, and then "snip"!

-We have to play games with the long IIP, as the Excise boundary will go right through it, so I am going to remove it temporarily first and then add it back later!
+Unfortunately in this case, we had to play games with the long IIP, as the Excise boundary will go right through it, so I decided to remove it temporarily first and then add it back later!
 We now have two diagrams, shown next:

 ![Level #1](https://github.com/jpaulm/fbp-etl/blob/master/src/main/java/com/jpaulmorrison/Step20/docs/Step20-1.png "Level #1")